 The RPA template and the completed Child Environment Matrix are used to construct the RPA.
-At the meeting to construct the RPA, the child protection worker should consider who would be relevant to attend and what their roles and responsibilities are, as well as how the child's voice can be heard in the RPA process.
+At the meeting to construct the RPA, you should consider who is relevant to attend and what their roles and responsibilities are, and how the child's voice can be heard in the RPA process.
 The completed RPA is signed by the relevant parties and a signed copy is given to the parents.

 Reviewing the RPA